CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 # The following command shows how to run a snakemake workflow on a cluster using slurm executor
-snakemake -s Snakefile \ # the Snakefile is the default file name; no need specify with -s flag -j 1  \     # this will execute up to 3 tasks in parallel)
+snakemake -s Snakefile \ # the Snakefile is the default file name; no need specify with -s flag --jobs 1  \     # this will execute up to 3 tasks in parallel)
 --latency-wait 60 \  # snakemake to wait up to 60 seconds after a job completes for the output files to become available.
 --cluster "sbatch --time 10  --account=project_xxx --job-name=hello-world --tasks-per-node=1 --cpus-per-task=1
 --mem-per-cpu=4000 --partition test"